South Carolina Workers Compensation Insurance Investigations

 Background checks are one avenue of investigation used by insurance companies.
 These checks can be conducted by checking credit history, employment records, and other public records.
 This can also mean checking on compensation claims from the past to see whether a company has been filed against multiple times.

-If you file for worker’s compensation, do not be surprised if the insurance company hires a private investigator to verify your claim of injury.
+If you file for worker’s Compensation, do not be surprised if the insurance company hires a private investigator to conduct a Workers Compensation Insurance Investigations to verify your claims of injury.
 Do not, however, let this discourage you from filing a workers’ compensation claim if you have been injured on the job.
 These types of injuries are common, and worker’s compensation insurance exists for an important reason.
 Contact us at 803-252-4800 right away if you need help defending your right to the compensation you deserve.